-- Bald Eagles: In the fall, Haines has more bald eagles than anywhere else in the world.
+- Bald Eagles & Other Wildlife: In the fall, Haines has more bald eagles than anywhere else in the United States.
 One great place to see them: the Chilkat Bald Eagle Preserve.
+Join a guided tour with Rainbow Glacier Adventures to look for eagles and more.

-- Peddle: Haines has some great bike trails to discover independently, or with a guide.
+- Pedal: Haines has some great bike trails to discover independently, or with a guide.

 - Jump to all tours and activities

-- From Skagway, the closest town, board the Fast ferry for the 35-minute ride to Haines.
+- From Skagway, the closest town, board the Fast ferry for the 45-minute ride to Haines.

 - If flying, begin by taking a major carrier to Juneau.
 Then hop a 45-minute commuter flight to Haines.